 Was it even worth it?
 I have my doubts…

-I reach 2000 feet and settle into a mundane routine of swigging on my Balvenie whilst making quick work of the pack of camels I’d purchased at a garage en route to the airport.
+I reach 2000 feet and settle into a mundane routine of swigging on my Macallan scotch, which had earned its opportunity to share this flight.
+I made quick work of the pack of camels I’d purchased at a garage en route to the airport.
 You see…I hadn’t smoked for five years, not since my last heart attack, but I always swore I’d light up a smoke on my death bed.
 (I never actually realized I’d follow through on the stupid notion.)
 As to be expected, they tasted crap and made me more nauseas.

 The plane was gliding, almost drifting, in the sky (or perhaps it was the alcohol and the head rush from the cigarettes).
-I was an hour in and I knew I had three more to go to.
+I was an hour in and I knew I had three more to go.

 Except I wasn’t.
 I was on my way.